elastic/kibana/rfcs/text/0011_global_search.md

 ## Result providers could be only registrable from the server-side API

-The fact that some kind of results, and therefor some result providers, must be on the client-side complexifies the API, while making these results not available from the server-side and HTTP APIs.
+The fact that some kinds of results, and therefore some result providers, must be on the client-side makes the API more complex, while making these results not available from the server-side and HTTP APIs.

 We could decide to only allow providers registration from the server-side.
 It would reduce API exposure, while simplifying